Non-Negative Bregman Divergence Minimization for Deep Direct Density Ratio Estimation: Problem setting

-The BR divergence is an extension of the Euclidean distance to a class of divergences that share similar properties \citep{bregman1967relaxation}.
-Formally, let \(\br: \rClassRangeTwo \to \Re\) be a twice continuously differentiable convex function with a bounded derivative.
-Then, the point-wise BR divergence associated with $f$ from $t^*$ to $t$ is defined as $\mathrm{BR}'_f(t^*\|t):=f(t^*) - f(t) - \partial f(t)(t^*-t)$, where $\partial f$ is the derivative of $f$.
-Now, the discrepancy from the true density ratio function $r^*$ to a density ratio model $r$ is measured by integrating the point-wise BR divergence as follows \citep{sugiyama2011bregman}:
+DRM-BD estimates the density ratio by minimizing the objective function derived as follows: Let \(\rClassRangeTwo \subset [0, \infty)\), and let \(\br: \rClassRangeTwo \to \Re\) be a twice continuously differentiable convex function with a bounded derivative $\partial f$ (Table~\ref{tbl:methods_from_br_minimization}).
+We quantify the discrepancy from the true density ratio function $r^*$ to a density ratio model $r$ by